Are the Christmas holidays a distant memory already, but your travel budget’s blown?

 You can still have a long weekend getaway without putting a hole in the wallet.

-Here are a few ideas for getting out of town and having a great time on a shoestring budget, even if camping is not your cup of (billy) tea.
+Here are a few ideas for getting out of town (no matter how much you love to live in the city, sometimes you've just got to get away) and having a great time on a shoestring budget, even if camping is not your cup of (billy) tea.

 1: Pack your own food (& don’t forget the forks)